Q-CHOP: Quantum constrained Hamiltonian optimization: Discussion and future directions

-There remain many important open questions that could inspire exciting future work.
+There remain many important open questions about Q-CHOP that could inspire exciting future research directions.
 First, the design of Q-CHOP involved several choices that may be worth examining more closely.
-For example, it would be interesting to consider different strategies for ``rotating'' objective Hamiltonians to continously change their sign.
-There is also a clear need to design better strategies to handle inequality constraints, since there is reason to believe that the strategy in Section \ref{sec:inequality} does not scale to large numbers of inequality constraints.
-Second, while having an easy-to-prepare worst feasible state is a common feature of constrained optimization problems, it can also be the case that the worst feasible state is just as difficult to identify as the best feasible state.
+For example, while the strategy to ``rotate'' the objective Hamiltonian was naturally obtained by generalizing the physically-inspired specialized algorithm finding independent sets in Refs.~\cite{wu2020quantum, yu2021quantum}, it would be interesting to consider different strategies to ``invert'' objective Hamiltonians, which amounts to finding different adiabatic paths.
+Second, there is also a clear need to design better strategies to handle inequality constraints, since the strategy in Section \ref{sec:inequality} does not scale to large numbers of inequality constraints.
+Third, while having an easy-to-prepare worst feasible state is a common feature of constrained optimization problems, it can also be the case that the worst feasible state is just as difficult to identify as the best feasible state.
 It is therefore important to test, validate, and refine our proposed relaxation of the Q-CHOP (in Section \ref{sec:relaxation}) from requiring an easy-to-prepare \emph{worst} feasible state to requiring an \emph{arbitrary} easy-to-prepare feasible state.